Wavelet

 The very moment you see the above line in Node 1's terminal, your transaction is finalized with its intent of transferring PERLs from Node 1 to Node 3 being applied, finalized, and replicated across all the nodes in your local network.

-The find Command
+find

-To check that your transaction has been applied and finalized successfully, you may execute the following command on any of your nodes:
+The To check that your transaction has been applied and finalized successfully, you may execute the following command on any of your nodes:

 ❯ f f03bb6f98c4dfd31f3d448c7ec79fa3eaa92250112ada43471812f4b1ace6467